 Conjuncture.
 See the clear explanation by Marks: "when several otherwise independent developments come together in ways that interact with one another, creating a unique historical moment."
-He explains European military preeminence in the 18th and 19th c. as just such a conjuncture of industrialization and the nation-state.
+He explains European global preeminence in the 18th and 19th c. as just such a conjuncture of industrialization and state development.